Kakepuku

-The 'Geology of the Waikato Area' says, "The Alexandra Volcanic Group consists of several low-angle composite cones, including Karioi, Pirongia, Kakepuku, Te Kawa and Tokanui volcanoes, aligned southeast from Mount Karioi on the coast to Tokanui.
-They comprise about 55 km3 of mainly basaltic material erupted from at least 40 volcanic centres.
-The Alexandra Volcanic Group is the product oflate Pliocene to earliest Pleistocene back-arc volcanism, when both subduction-related basaltic magmas (Karioi, Pirongia, Kakepuku and Te Kawa) and intraplate alkalic basalts (Okete) were erupted.
-K-Ar ages range from 2.74 to 1.6 Ma, with the ages of the different magma series overlapping".
-It goes on to say Kakepuku is "composed mainly of basalt lava with minor tuff ".
-Kakepuku was formed about 2.5 million years ago.

 History

-Kakepuku was named by Rakataura, a Tainui tohunga.
-One version says it was in memory of the shape of his pregnant wife, Kahurere.
-In Māori legend, Kakepuku travelled north in search of his father, until he reached the Waipa plain and fell in love with Te Kawa, daughter of Pirongia and Taupiri Mountains.
+Kakepuku was named Te Kakepuku ō Kahu ('the hill over which Kahu climbed') by Kahupeka, the bereaved widow of Uenga (descendant of Hoturoa, ariki of the Tainui waka).
+Following Uenga's death, Kahupeka left Kāwhia and set forth with her son Rākamaomao, naming many peaks across the Waikato region.
+Kakepuku translates as to climb the swollen belly.
+In Māori pūrākau (legend), Kakepuku travelled north in search of his father, until he reached the Waipa plain and fell in love with Te Kawa, daughter of Pirongia and Taupiri Mountains.
 However, he had a rival in Karewa, who also stood nearby.
 The mountains fought, Karewa lost and, pursued by Kakepuku's rocks, fled into the Tasman Sea, now also known as Kārewa / Gannet Island.
 So Kakepuku remains guarding Te Kawa.